SystemsApproach/ops/monitor.rst

 enforce fine-grained security policies and collect telemetry data in cloud native applications by injecting "observation/enforcement points" between microservices.
-These injection points, called *sidecars*, are typically implemented by a container that "runs along side" the containers that implement each microservice, with all RPC calls from Service A to Service B passing through their associated sidecars.
+These injection points, called *sidecars*, are typically implemented by a container that "runs alongside" the containers that implement each microservice, with all RPC calls from Service A to Service B passing through their associated sidecars.
 As shown in :numref:`Figure %s <fig-mesh>`, these sidecars then implement whatever policies the operator wants to impose on the application, sending telemetry data to a global collector and